British certification and Audio-Visual Expenditure Credit (AVEC) / Video Games Expenditure Credit (VGEC) FAQ

 Inaccessible accounts and error messages

 If you are encountering issues logging in, either the wrong email address is being used to login, or you may be using the incorrect password or have forgotten your password.
-In this case, choose ‘reset your password?’ and you will be able to set a new password to access your account.
-If you are still having issues please do e-mail the team at the address below.
+In this case, choose ‘Reset your password’ and you will be able to set a new password to access your account.
+If you are still having issues after resetting your password, please e-mail the team at the address below.

 If you receive an error message about cookies when you try to launch the application form you will need to change settings in your internet browser to allow for cookies.